Shashankafle/Shashankafle/README.md

 - 👋 Hi, I’m @Shashankafle
 - 👀 I’m interested in eating.
-- 🌱 I’m currently learning at Trichanda
+- 🌱 I’m currently a liver

 - 💞️ I’m looking to collaborate on having sex.

 <!---